 Following museum-wide training from the Alzheimer’s Society, our staff are aware of and can respond to the issues facing visitors with dementia and those who care for them.

-We’re currently working with Bristol Autism Support to ensure our staff understand and can respond to the needs and expectations of families and individuals with autism.
-An offer of ‘sensory backpacks’ will soon be available at M Shed.
+We work with Bristol Autism Support to ensure our staff understand and can respond to the needs and expectations of families and individuals with autism.
+You can borrow a free ‘Little Bag of Calm’ from reception at M Shed and a visual guide to help plan a visit is now available.

 We’re looking to expand our wellbeing offer: we have a new dementia project in the pipeline and a new arts for health offer at Blaise Castle House Museum is in development.